-At Riordan & Associates, our attorneys are court-approved family law mediators as well as Matrimonial Law Attorneys certified by the New Jersey Supreme Court.
+At Riordan Family Law, our attorneys are court-approved family law mediators as well as Matrimonial Law Attorneys certified by the New Jersey Supreme Court.
 We have the expertise to help you secure results with a peaceful, skilled approach.
 Contact (973) 577-4118 today to learn more.

-There is not an exact length for all divorces in New Jersey, since each case is going to have different variables.
+There is no exact length for all divorces in New Jersey since each case will have different variables.
 However, there are some timeframes to consider when thinking about how long it might take to get a divorce in New Jersey.